-UnderMain, Inc. invites you to attend Critical Mass II on Wednesday, March 28th, 2018.
-This panel discussion will focus on critical thinking in the arts, examining, in part, what role criticism plays as Kentucky artists and institutions engage more readily with a national and international dialogue.
-This year, we are partnering with The Great Meadows Foundation and KMAC Museum, with KMAC Curator Joey Yates moderating.
-We conducted Critical Mass I in 2016 and will hold a third in the Northern Kentucky in 2020.
+On Wednesday, March 28th, 2018, UnderMain held its second Critical Mass panel discussion on critical thinking in the arts, examining, in part, what role criticism plays as Kentucky artists and institutions engage more readily with a national and international dialogue.
+This year, our partners were The Great Meadows Foundation and KMAC Museum, with KMAC Curator Joey Yates moderating.
+We conducted Critical Mass I in 2016 in partnership with the University of Kentucky Art Museum.
+Critical Mass III will take place in Northern Kentucky in 2020.

 Along with his ongoing curatorial projects, Cameron is a widely published art critic, with several hundred book, magazine and catalog essays to his credit.
 Along with teaching on the graduate faculties of Columbia University, NYU and the School of Visual Arts, Cameron is a frequent lecturer at museums and university campuses around the world.
 He currently serves on the Advisory Boards of the Madison Park Art Conservancy in NYC and the ARC/Athens Artist Residency in Greece.
 He has received numerous awards for his curatorial and scholarly work, most recently the 2010 Service to the Arts Award by the Anderson Ranch in Aspen, Colorado, and the 2015 Eminent Scholar award from the American Cultural Association/Popular Culture Association.